-- Degaussers contain a controlled magnetic field that is measured in units of gauss or oersteds (Oe).
+- Degaussers contain a controlled magnetic field that is measured in units of gauss or Oersted (Oe).

-- All magnetic media has a magnetic property, called coercivity, that is also measured in units of oersteds (Oe).
+- All magnetic media has a magnetic property, called coercivity, which is also measured in units of Oersted (Oe).

 - The Oersted (Oe) value tells us how easy or how difficult a piece of media is to erase.
-Basically, higher Oe media requires stronger degausser magnetic field ratings.
+Higher media requires stronger degausser magnetic field ratings.